severseven/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-1.md

 ### 4. Preventive Conservation

-> Given the complexity and heterogeneity of the different items, each type of them requires appropriate conservation conditions: for this reason, a complete knowledge of it through targeted techniques is needed.
+> Given the complexity and heterogeneity of the different items, each type of item requires appropriate conservation conditions: for this reason, a complete knowledge of it through targeted techniques is needed.
 >
 > An investigation about the state of the material and its conservation needs is therefore fundamental, as well as the identification of any emergencies-
 >
 > A thermohygrometric monitoring of the rooms intended for conservation is carried out by special tools aimed at collecting data in order to outline future behavior in relation to the external climatic excursion.
-Where necessary, provision is made for the preparation and use of containers suitable for preserving each type of asset. information about the archive's history.
+Where necessary, provision is made for the preparation and use of containers suitable for preserving each type of asset.

 ### 5. Location and Inventariation

-> Ordered physical location that does not necessarily determine the future definitive arrangement.
->
-> Grouping of units sharing similar features or belonging to the same fund, collection, kind, etc.
+> Grouping of items sharing similar features or belonging to the same fund, collection, kind, etc.
 >
 > Ordered and easy-to-access arrangement of the material, subsequent systematic alphanumeric placement and drafting of inventory records for each category of assets.